 The original HUDF images were pioneering deep-field observations with the NASA/ESA Hubble Space Telescope published in 2004.
 They probed more deeply than ever before and revealed a menagerie of galaxies dating back to less than a billion years after the Big Bang.
 The area was subsequently observed many times by Hubble and other telescopes, resulting in the deepest view of the Universe to date.
 Now, despite the depth of the Hubble observations, MUSE has — among many other results — revealed 72 galaxies never seen before in this very tiny area of the sky.

-Roland Bacon takes up the story: “MUSE can do something that Hubble can’t — it splits up the light from every point in the image into its component colours to create a spectrum.
-This allows us to measure the distance, colours and other properties of all the galaxies we can see — including some that are invisible to Hubble itself.”
+Roland Bacon takes up the story: “MUSE can do something that Hubble can’t — it splits up the light from every point in the image into its component colors to create a spectrum.
+This allows us to measure the distance, colors and other properties of all the galaxies we can see — including some that are invisible to Hubble itself.”

 The MUSE data provides a new view of dim, very distant galaxies, seen near the beginning of the Universe about 13 billion years ago.
 It has detected galaxies 100 times fainter than in previous surveys, adding to an already richly observed field and deepening our understanding of galaxies across the ages.

 The survey unearthed 72 candidate galaxies known as Lyman-alpha emitters that shine only in Lyman-alpha light.
-Current understanding of star formation cannot fully explain these galaxies, which just seem to shine brightly in this one colour.
-Because MUSE disperses the light into its component colours these objects become apparent, but they remain invisible in deep direct images such as those from Hubble.
+Current understanding of star formation cannot fully explain these galaxies, which just seem to shine brightly in this one color.
+Because MUSE disperses the light into its component colors these objects become apparent, but they remain invisible in deep direct images such as those from Hubble.

 “MUSE has the unique ability to extract information about some of the earliest galaxies in the Universe — even in a part of the sky that is already very well studied,” explains Jarle Brinchmann, lead author of one of the papers describing results from this survey, from the University of Leiden in the Netherlands and the Institute of Astrophysics and Space Sciences at CAUP in Porto, Portugal.
 “We learn things about these galaxies that is only possible with spectroscopy, such as chemical content and internal motions — not galaxy by galaxy but all at once for all the galaxies!”